Miss Bronwen barreled down Old Country Road, eastward towards Melville. I had just told her that originally Melville itself was called Sweet Hollow.

 That people coming to these shores brought folk-tales and legends with them isn’t even a matter for debate.
 Neither is the fact that they then began to associate these stories with landmarks near their new homes.
 Wells and springs were dangerous places, particularly when the wildlife on Long Island was likely to kill and eat you.
 After all, animals typically used the same springs as humans, so children were particularly vulnerable to these dangers.
 Tell a child to stay away from the spring because there might be wolves and they’ll go there every chance they get.
 Tell them that Mary might be there and they’ll think twice.

-To begin with, as I’ve pointed out in the first article in this series, there is almost no possibility that there was an institution here during that time.
+The idea that there was an asylum, or multiple asylums on Mount Misery is a legend that will not die.
+(I cover this extensively here).
+There is almost no possibility that there was an institution here during the nineteenth century.
 There wasn’t a population to support it, there was no money allotted to it, and the infrastructure wasn’t there.
-Think about it – the reason given for it being located on Mount Misery is that it was remote, and so neighbors wouldn’t be upset by the screams of the patients.
 Being remote, there weren’t enough people needing mental care – which was almost non-existent at the time anyway, to warrant the service.
 Some say it was for patients from New York City, but most of Long Island was farmland or wilderness at the time.
 They certainly didn’t need to come all the way to Mannetto Hills to find a suitably isolated location.

 So Mary was never a patient in the mental institution on Mount Misery, nor a worker, nor did she set the fire that killed all the inmates and the staff.
 Which means she couldn’t have laughed as she burned alive, and therefore her laughter and the patient screams can’t be heard on Mount Misery.
 Nor can you occasionally catch the scent of burned wood and flesh, unless it’s from a different ghastly fire.